Education

 - Georgia

-Vincent Russo represents clients in a wide range of business litigation, including disputes involving breach of corporate fiduciary duties, contracts, non-compete agreements, securities, real estate, fraud, and tortious interference with contract and business relations.
-Vincent also has over a decade of regulatory and policy experience, and his expertise in election law and campaign finance in Georgia is unmatched.
+Vincent Russo represents clients in a wide range of complex business disputes, including state and federal litigation involving securities and real estate investments, contract claims, violations of fiduciary duties, trade secrets, derivative actions, and other business torts.
+Vincent also has over a decade of experience representing clients in highly regulated industries in a variety of government and policy matters, and he is considered an expert in election law and campaign finance in Georgia.

 In January 2019, Vincent was appointed by Governor Kemp to serve as co-Chair of the Judicial Nominating Commission — a 25-member Commission created by Executive Order of the Governor to evaluate and recommend individuals for appointment to the bench.
-The Fulton County Daily Report selected Vincent as one of 14 attorneys to its “On the Rise” class for 2019, and James Magazine named him as one of Georgia’s Most Influential Attorneys in 2019 and 2020.
-Vincent has also been recognized by Georgia Super Lawyers as one of the top rated Business Litigation attorneys in Georgia for 2020 and 2021, and as a Georgia Super Lawyers “Rising Star” in Business Litigation in 2017, 2018, and 2019.
+The Fulton County Daily Report selected Vincent as one of 14 attorneys to its “On the Rise” class for 2019, and James Magazine named him as one of Georgia’s Most Influential Attorneys.
+Vincent has also been recognized by Georgia Super Lawyers as one of the top rated Business Litigation attorneys in Georgia in 2020-2023, and as a Georgia Super Lawyers “Rising Star” in Business Litigation in 2017-2019.

 Vincent is a graduate of Emory University School of Law, where he was the recipient of the James C. Pratt Memorial Award, selected to the Order of the Barristers, and served as the Director of the Emory Moot Court Society (2005-2006).
 Vincent earned undergraduate degrees in Economics and Political Science from Louisiana State University and was the recipient of the Chancellor’s Medal of Distinguished Service.

-Vincent Russo represents clients in a wide range of business litigation, including disputes involving breach of corporate fiduciary duties, contracts, non-compete agreements, securities, real estate, fraud, and tortious interference with contract and business relations.
-Vincent also has over a decade of regulatory and policy experience, and his expertise in election law and campaign finance in Georgia is unmatched.
+Vincent Russo represents clients in a wide range of complex business disputes, including state and federal litigation involving securities and real estate investments, contract claims, violations of fiduciary duties, trade secrets, derivative actions, and other business torts.
+Vincent also has over a decade of experience representing clients in highly regulated industries in a variety of government and policy matters, and he is considered an expert in election law and campaign finance in Georgia.

 In January 2019, Vincent was appointed by Governor Kemp to serve as co-Chair of the Judicial Nominating Commission — a 25-member Commission created by Executive Order of the Governor to evaluate and recommend individuals for appointment to the bench.
-The Fulton County Daily Report selected Vincent as one of 14 attorneys to its “On the Rise” class for 2019, and James Magazine named him as one of Georgia’s Most Influential Attorneys in 2019 and 2020.
-Vincent has also been recognized by Georgia Super Lawyers as one of the top rated Business Litigation attorneys in Georgia for 2020 and 2021, and as a Georgia Super Lawyers “Rising Star” in Business Litigation in 2017, 2018, and 2019.
+The Fulton County Daily Report selected Vincent as one of 14 attorneys to its “On the Rise” class for 2019, and James Magazine named him as one of Georgia’s Most Influential Attorneys.
+Vincent has also been recognized by Georgia Super Lawyers as one of the top rated Business Litigation attorneys in Georgia in 2020-2023, and as a Georgia Super Lawyers “Rising Star” in Business Litigation in 2017-2019.

 Vincent is a graduate of Emory University School of Law, where he was the recipient of the James C. Pratt Memorial Award, selected to the Order of the Barristers, and served as the Director of the Emory Moot Court Society (2005-2006).
 Vincent earned undergraduate degrees in Economics and Political Science from Louisiana State University and was the recipient of the Chancellor’s Medal of Distinguished Service.